eilvelia/tdl/packages/tdlib-types/README.md

 ```

 The other available versions of `tdlib-types` are listed in the "npm tags"
 section below.
-You can also see the available versions by running `$ npm info tdlib-types`.
+You can also see the available versions by running `$ npm info tdlib-types dist-tags`.

 > **Note**: If you use TypeScript and get errors in `.d.ts` files, set
 > `skipLibCheck` to `true` in the `tsconfig.json` file